BAC Modification (Recombineering)

 The modified region of the BAC will be confirmed by sequencing.
 Sometimes, BACs can undergo deletions due to the presence of repetitive sequences.
 To mitigate this possibility, we will re-transform the modified BAC to obtain a single clone, and confirm that it has not undergone major deletions by performing PCR amplifications of multiple sites across the entire BAC.

-Price and turnaround time
+Price and turnaround time breakdown of services

 The final deliverable of this service is E. coli stock containing the modified and validated BAC.
 The cost is relatively high due to the amount of work involved.
 But outsourcing to us is still far more economical than doing it yourself.
 Due to the complexity and error-prone nature of the procedure, most people trying it on their own can spend up to a year gathering reagents, learning the protocol, and troubleshooting before they succeed.
 You can better spend your time elsewhere and leave the tedious work to us.